taligentx/dscKeybusInterface/README.md

     - esp32:
       * Development boards: NodeMCU ESP-32S, Doit ESP32 Devkit v1, Wemos Lolin D32, etc.
       * Includes [Arduino framework support](https://github.com/espressif/arduino-esp32), dual cores, WiFi, and Bluetooth for ~$5USD shipped.
-* Designed for reliable data decoding and performance:
-  - Pin change and timer interrupts for accurate data capture timing
-  - Data buffering: helps prevent lost Keybus data if the sketch is busy
-  - Extensive data decoding: the majority of Keybus data as seen in the [DSC IT-100 Data Interface developer's guide](https://cms.dsc.com/download.php?t=1&id=16238) has been reverse engineered and documented in [`src/dscKeybusPrintData.cpp`](https://github.com/taligentx/dscKeybusInterface/blob/master/src/dscKeybusPrintData.cpp).
-  - Non-blocking code: Allows sketches to run as quickly as possible without using `delay` or `delayMicroseconds`
-* Unsupported security systems:
-  - DSC Classic series ([PC1500, PC1550, etc](https://www.dsc.com/?n=enduser&o=identify)) use a different data protocol, though support is possible.
-  - DSC Neo series use a higher speed encrypted data protocol (Corbus) that is not currently possible to support.
-  - Honeywell, Ademco, and other brands (that are not rebranded DSC systems) use different protocols and are not supported.
 * Possible features (PRs welcome!):
   - Virtual zone expander: Add new zones to the DSC panel emulated by the microcontroller based on GPIO pin states or software-based states.
 Requires decoding the DSC PC5108 zone expander data.
   - [DSC IT-100](https://cms.dsc.com/download.php?t=1&id=16238) emulation